 The Benefits of a Personal Brokerage Account

-The first, and arguably biggest benefit of personal brokerage accounts is that there are essentially no restrictions on how you can invest.
-Just don’t inside trade, of course!
+The first and arguably biggest benefit of personal brokerage accounts is that there are virtually no restrictions on them.

 With Roth IRAs, you have to monitor your contributions and start withdrawing money at a certain age.
 With 401(k)s it’s largely the same story.
 There are rules to be aware of, and frankly, no one likes that many rules.